mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 [end of packet serialize check] (32 bits)
 </pre>

-We have three packet types in our example: A, B and C.
+In our protocol we have three packet types: A, B and C.

-Lets make one of these packet types generate really large packets:
+Let's make one of these packet types generate really large packets:

 <pre>
 static const int MaxItems = 4096 * 4;